-- Research Project: This option includes completion of an applied research project in the student's emphasis area. - Internship: This option includes keeping a journal of relevant learning experiences, a paper, and a presentation based on the internship experience. - Pedagogical (Kinesiology majors only): This option is based on student teaching or other instructional experience and includes a paper relating to current teaching issues or trends in physical education.
-May also include journals of experiences, and other relevant learning experiences.
+- Internship: This option includes a paper and presentation based on a practical internship experience. - Pedagogical (Kinesiology Majors only): This option is based on student teaching or other instructional experience and includes a paper relating to current teaching issues or trends in physical education.
+May also include journals of experiences and other relevant learning experiences. - Research Project: This option includes completion of an applied research project in the student's major and concentration.
+KINESIOLOGY MINOR 6 courses as follows: